Campus Community Players

 There are many opportunities to get involved both onstage and off.
 New faces are always welcome!

 Continuing Education Musical Productions

-Another form of theatre productions on campus is Continuing Education productions.
+Another form of theatre on campus is Continuing Education productions.
 There are three annual shows starring youth 7 to 12-years-old, 12 to 18-years-old, and adults.
-CE’s youth productions bring to life classical tales or popular Broadway musicals in formats for young actors and audience members.
-It's adult productions are often musical revues.
+These youth productions bring to life classical tales or popular Broadway musicals in formats for young actors and audience members.
+Its adult productions are often musical revues.

 Singing in the Rain Jr.